LeandroCaniglia/Writings/Hybrid Compilation.md

 1. Discuss the introduction of pragmas for enabling foreign compilation.
 2. Introduce the `HybridCompiler` class.
-3. Consider the introduction of foreign parsers such as a `JsonParser`.
+3. Generate the hybrid method when there are no arguments.
-4. Introduce a new class of AST node named `ForeignNode`.
+4. Introduce the `ParametricString` class.
-5. Process the body of the foreign script, according to its semantics.
+5. Generate the hybrid method when there are arguments.

 Task 1: Discussion
 --